ddiem-ri-4D/epiTCR-KDA/README.md

 - Obtain weights for TCR and peptides from `models` folder.

 ### 3. Check if TCR/pep sequences are present in the PDB folders.
+- Prepare a list containing unique TCR/peptides from the data for training/testing.
+- Check if the unique TCR/peptides are already present in the PDB folders or not:
-- If the structure already exists, proceed to step 4.
++ If they are already complete, proceed to step 4.
-- If not, run the 3D structure using [OmegaFold](https://github.com/HeliXonProtein/OmegaFold) and add the executed structure to the PDB folders, following these steps:
++ If not, run the 3D structure using [OmegaFold](https://github.com/HeliXonProtein/OmegaFold) and add the structure to the [PDB folders](https://github.com/ddiem-ri-4D/epiTCR-KDA/tree/main/datasets/3DS_PDBFiles), following the steps below:

 ### 3.1 Run OmegaFold

-- Prepare a list containing the TCR/peptides for 3D structure modeling.
+- Prepare a FASTA file containing the TCR/peptide sequences to run OmegaFold, see an example [here](https://github.com/ddiem-ri-4D/epiTCR-KDA/tree/main/datasets/3DS_PDBFiles/INPUT_FILE.fasta).
+- Refer to the OmegaFold running steps [here](https://github.com/HeliXonProtein/OmegaFold), and place the output into the [PDB files](https://github.com/ddiem-ri-4D/epiTCR-KDA/tree/main/datasets/3DS_PDBFiles) directory.
+- Double-check for any TCR/peptides that might still lack a structure.
+If all structures are present, proceed to step 3.2.
 - Run OmegaFold by executing the following command:

 ```bash